datatrail-jhu/08_data/manuscript/10_ethics.md

 o) It requires an individual be told about the possible benefits of participation
 o) It requires an individual be told about how their data will be used

+{choose-answers:4}
 ?
 When should you consider the ethical implications of your data science project?

+C) the entire time
-a) before you start
+o) before you start
-b) during data collection
+o) during data collection
-c) during the analysis
+o) during the analysis
-d) after the analysis
+o) after the analysis
-E) the entire time
+o) occassionally

 {/quiz}